 I generally use Montreal Steak Seasoning for this recipe.
 It contains coarse salt, pepper, garlic, onion and paprika.
-It can easily be found in the grocery store next to the salt and pepper.
+Use the link provided to make my easy homemade seasoning mix, or find it pre-made at the grocery store next to the salt and pepper.
 If you have another similar steak seasoning at home, that will work too!

 What is the difference between broccoli and broccolini?

 While the taste of broccoli and broccolini is very similar, the appearance is different.
 Broccolini, also known as baby broccoli, has smaller florets than broccoli and longer, thin stalks.